andersnoren/spiekermann/README.md

 # Spiekermann

 Spiekermann is a bold WordPress block theme for blogs and portfolios, featuring an asymmetrical grid layout on the front page.
 Inspired by brutalist design, it uses a quirky pixelated sans-serif font and emphasizes raw aesthetics, unconventional layouts, and typographic focus.
 It includes ten different color schemes and three different typographic styles to choose from.
+Activate the Jetpack plugin to add a row of related posts to the bottom of your blog posts.
 Demo: https://spiekermann.andersnoren.se

 ![Spiekermann](https://github.com/andersnoren/spiekermann/blob/main/screenshot.png)